FriendsOfTerraform/modules/azure/virtual-network/README.md

 # Virtual Network Module

-This module will create and configure an [Azure virtual network](azure-virtual-network) and its associated resources such as subnets and NAT gateways.
+This module will create and configure an [Azure virtual network][azure-virtual-network] and its associated resources such as subnets and NAT gateways.

 ## Table of Contents